LGBTQ theatre: Canada

 In the Canadian province of Quebec, LGBTQ playwrights in the 1980s and 1990s saw success in marketing gay and lesbian-related theatre to mixed audiences of both LGBTQ and straight people.

+Canadian theatre companies with a specific focus on LGBTQ works include Buddies in Bad Times, and the Frank Theatre Company.

 United States

 LGBTQ theatre has been relatively well known in the U.S. for the past few decades.
-It has been around for longer than that but suffered a lot of controversy.
-Some U.S. LGBTQ shows include Rent, an LGBTQ story written in 2005 by Chris Columbus about the contracting of AIDS and the controversy surrounding it, or The Prom by Chad Beguelin, which follows a group of Indiana teens trying to help their lesbian friend who was banned from bringing her girlfriend to the prom due to living in a conservative town.
-These musicals/plays portray LGBTQ characters and provide representation to their audiences.
-The U.S. has been a hub for LGBTQ representation and this is very apparent through LGBTQ theatre.
-This includes more than just Broadway, as there is a plentiful amount of smaller theatres which premiere LGBTQ centered plays all around the U.S. Playbill stated, "Diversionary Theatre was founded in 1986 to provide quality theatre for the lesbian, gay, bisexual and transgender communities.
-The mission of the theatre is to provide an inspiring and thought-provoking theatrical platform to explore complex and diverse LGBTQ stories."
-This theatre and many other smaller theatres have similar missions: to present diversity among LGBTQ individuals and to educate people about the community.
+It has been around for longer than that but suffered from controversy.
+Some American LGBTQ shows include Rent, an adaptation of La bohème, which follows a group of friends during the AIDS crisis; and The Prom by Chad Beguelin, which follows a teenage girl trying to bring her girlfriend to the prom in a conservative town in Indiana.
+LGBTQ-related plays and musicals are present on Broadway, and they are also put on across the country in smaller regional and community venues.
+The U.S. is also home to some theatre companies that primarily focus on LGBTQ-related works, including Celebration Theatre, The Five Lesbian Brothers, Pomo Afro Homos, Split Britches, StageQ, The Theater Offensive, Theatre Rhinoceros, Triangle Productions, and the Triangle Theater Company.

 Oceania

 Australia

 By the mid-1990s, the "divisions between gay and mainstream theatre" were "increasingly blurred" in Australia; however, academics noted that LGBTQ representation in Australian plays and musicals was largely limited to gay men.

+Australian theatre companies with a specific focus on LGBTQ works include ActNow Theatre.

 Backlash to LGBTQ theatre

 Background

 LGBTQ theater has faced backlash from audiences and critics for over a century.
-The backlash against LGBTQ theater ranges from physical to financial threats and is a big part of the barriers that LGBTQ theater faces due to the nature of its content.
-These backlashes are often because of what LGBTQ theater is about — showing the lives and stories of LGBTQ folks living their lives, such as musicals like Rent and plays like Angels in America.
+The backlash against LGBTQ theater ranges from physical to financial threats and is a barrier that LGBTQ theater faces due to the nature of its content.
+This backlash is often because of what LGBTQ theater is about—showing the lives and stories of LGBTQ folks living their lives, in musicals such as Rent and plays such as Angels in America.

 Financial and cancellation threats

-Some backlashes against LGBTQ theater relate to the withdrawal of financial support or the canceling of the show itself.
+Some of the backlash against LGBTQ theater involves the withdrawal of financial support or the canceling of the show itself.
 Financial threats are the most common in the LGBTQ theater and threaten many stages where LGBTQ performances can be held.